lerafursa/fhirpath/ideas/fhirpath-mental-model.md

 // Result: ['Adult patient: Sarah (Age: 39)']
 ```
+This shows how `defineVariable()` and `iif()` work together: first we calculate age, then use conditional logic to decide the label.

 ### Example 3: Complex Clinical Query

-Task: "Find all official names with their cities, but only for active patients"
+Task: Find all official names with their cities, but only for active patients.

 ```fhirpath
 Patient